fjulian79/wd-broker/README.md

 ## Testing

-`wd-broker` comes with a set of tests along with a minimalistic test framework build to run them on the embedded build target.
+`wd-broker` comes with a set of tests along with a minimalistic test framework.
 To learn more, see [Testing Guide](doc/Tests.md).

 ## License